 How to Use THCA

 THCA can be found in the cannabis plant.
-It may also be extracted and isolated into products like diamonds, tinctures, and capsules
+It may also be extracted and isolated into products like diamonds, tinctures, capsules, and THCA powder.

 Even though THCA doesn’t cause any psychoactive effects, it’s best to exercise caution as you consume it, especially if it’s your first time.
 Tinctures and capsules should be taken as directed, starting off with the lowest dose you’re comfortable with.